vmware/cloud-provider-for-cloud-director/README.md

 **Note:**
 From v1.1.0 onwards, certificates can have user-defined names.
 Each service could use its own certificate and there does not need to be one common certificate used across services.

+## CPI v1.1.1 changes
+* Fixed refresh token based authentication issue observed when VCD cells are fronted by a load balancer.
+* Updates nodePort and port of LoadBalancer services are now supported.

 ## Contributing
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for instructions on how to contribute.